elfhosted/elfhosted.com/docs/legal/terms-of-service.md

 ### Failure to Pay

-ElfHosted retains the right remove or retain the content stored on ElfHosted’s servers in the event of non-payment for the services.
+ElfHosted retains the right to remove or retain the content stored on ElfHosted’s servers in the event of non-payment for the services.

 ### Billing Disputes